jdittrich/userNeedResearchBook/text/allURBook.md

 -   TrialAndError
 -   Mutual dependencies of design elements like type area, content, font size etc. (?)

-Note that some are actual, meaningful principles (»Finishing is good«, »(Page) Format is hard to change later«), while some are mere group titles based on commonalities of the  data they encompass (»Inspiration«, »Trial and Error«).
+Note that some of the themes are actual, meaningful insights (»Finishing is good«, »(Page) Format is hard to change later«), while some are mere group titles based on commonalities of the  data they encompass (»Inspiration«, »Trial and Error«).

 </div>

+Now you will have some preliminary, data based themes, each created based on a few data points.
+Now we will see if these themes are useful for organizing more than just a few data points.

 ## Fill the Structure
-When you came up with some principles and ideas to structure your data you need to see if the structure is feasible.
-Go through your data and sort it into the principles you can up with, or just move the data into proximity to similar data.
+When you came up with some themes to structure your data you need to see if the structure is feasible.
+Go through your data and sort it into the themes – be it actual insights or just stated commonalities –
+you came up with, or just move the data into proximity to similar data.

-The difference to the previous step is that we now focus on involving all the data into the process of generating principles.
+The difference to the previous step is that we now focus on involving all the data into the process of generating themes.
 In contrast, in the previous steps we focused more on generating a structure.

 If the previous step was building a (data-based) scaffold, now we try to build the actual walls.

 ![Build upon your preliminary structure to see if the idea actually works](images/lego_houseWalls.jpg)

-Aim for 3 to 10 pieces of data per group.
-While it is temporarily o.k. to have very small groups, at the end each principle should be derived from several data points and not on a single utterance.
-On the other hand if a principle encompasses more than 10 utterances or observations, think if creating two aspects or »subprinciples« would make sense.
+Aim for 3 to 10 pieces of data per theme.
+While it is temporarily o.k. to have very small groups, at the end each theme should be derived from several data points and not on a single utterance.
+On the other hand if a theme encompasses more than 10 utterances or observations, think if creating two aspects or »subthemes« would make sense.

 Usually I would go chronologically through all my notes starting with the first participant and ending with the most recent one – though any